Mikkomario/Utopia-Scala/Vault-Coder/README.md

 - **"from_value": Code** - Code that accepts a **Value**, which should appear as `$v` within the code, and returns an instance of this type.
   - For example, for Scala **Int** type, this would be `"$v.getInt"`
+  - If fromValue-conversion is not guaranteed to succeed, this code may return a **Try**.
+In this case, remember to specify the `from_value_can_fail` -property.
 - **"option_from_value": Code** - Code that accepts a **Value** (`$v`) and returns an **Option** possibly containing an instance of this type
   - For example, for Scala **Int** type, this would be `$v.int`